 Puns: 40/49 (the maximum number of overt pun punchlines was 49)

-Poets: 38/50 (the comics will feature visual representations of at least 50 real or well-known fictional poets)
+Poets: 83/50 (the comics were to feature visual representations of at least 50 real or well-known fictional poets)

-Poetry Poems: 14/15 (at least 15 comics will reference a work of poetry originally published in Poetry)
+Poetry Poems: 16/15 (a minimum of 15 comics were to reference a work of poetry originally published in Poetry)

-Poverty Jokes: 4/20 (a maximum of 20 comics can have a punchline about poets struggling financially)
+Poverty Jokes: 7/20 (a maximum of 20 comics were to have a punchline about poets struggling financially)

 Maxed Out Poets: Gwendolyn Brooks [3/3], Samuel Taylor Coleridge [3/3], Emily Dickinson [3/3], T.S Eliot [3/3], Robert Frost [3/3], Langston Hughes [3/3], John Keats [3/3], Henry Wadsworth Longfellow [3/3], Sylvia Plath [3/3], Edgar Allan Poe [3/3], Ezra Pound [3/3], Arthur Rimbaud [3/3], William Shakespeare [3/3], Poet Smurf [3/3], Dylan Thomas [3/3], William Carlos Williams [3/3] (I based gags upon/prominently featured a specific poet in a maximum of 3 comics)